5 Sights in Boone County, United States (with Map and Images)

 3. 200 East

-Scotland Bridge, also known as Boone County Bridge #41, is a historic segmental arch bridge located at Clinton Township, Boone County, Indiana.
-It was built 1901 and rebuilt in 1908, and is a 120-foot-long, three-span bridge built of Indiana limestone.
+Scotland Bridge, also known as Boone County Bridge #41, was a historic segmental arch bridge located at Clinton Township, Boone County, Indiana.
+It was built 1901 and rebuilt in 1908, and was a 120 feet (37 m), three-span bridge built of Indiana limestone.

 4. Saint Bonaventure Catholic Church